deokwons9004dev/IS2710-DB-Project/README.md

-## INFSCI 2710 - Database Management Project WORKPAD
+## INFSCI 2710 - Database Management Project

 ##### Usgae of this README
 This will include your typical README content found in most github repos, where